Answering the SEO questions you never knew you had

 You’ll want to take a look to ensure that there’s no duplicate content on your website.
 Duplicated content can result in a penalty from the search engine crawler, and it will affect how the rest of your website ranks.

-Don’t forget to consider page speed
+Don't forget to consider site speed

 The speed at which your webpage loads is a direct ranking factor.
 The size of your images etc. can slow down or speed this up.
 You can use Google’s Page Speed Insights Tool to find out how to improve this.